souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Linking regulatory variants to target genes by integrating single-cell multiome methods and genomic distance - Dorans et al. medRxiv 2024](https://www.medrxiv.org/content/10.1101/2024.05.24.24307813v1.full.pdf)

     - eQTL-informed gradient boosting (pgBoost)
+    - Input:
+        - 1) SNP-gene links,
-    - integrates linking scores from existing peak-gene linking methods across cell types and data sets with genomic distance
+        - 2) linking scores from 4 different peak-gene linking methods (SCENT, Signac, ArchR, CICERO) and their statistical significance from scATAC-eq analysis.
+        - 3) Genomic distance between SNPs and genes.
+        - 4) Fine-mapped eQTL data (SNP-Gene) for training
+    - 11 Features: 4 linking scores from SCENT, Signac, ArchR, CICERO, 3 corresponding significance levels, 4 binary variables indicating whether the candidate link was scored by each method, and 2 distance based features.
+    - Output:
-    - training on fine-mapped eQTL data to assign a single probabilistic score to each candidate SNP-gene link
+         - Assigns a single probabilistic score to each candidate SNP-gene link.
+         - Using leave one out chromosome classification, computes the top ranked SNP-Gene pairs and compares with fine-mapped eQTLs.
-    - Uses single cell ATAC-seq data, eQTL, GWAS, ABC score, CRISPRI
+         - Also uses reference GWAS, ABC score, CRISPRI data for validation.
             - evaluating their enrichment for several sets of SNP-gene links derived from these datasets.
-    - 11 Features: 4 linking scores from SCENT, Signac, ArchR, CICERO, 3 corresponding significance levels, 4 binary variables indicating whether the candidate link was scored by each method, and 2 distance based features.

 ## Identifying disease-risk / causal variants (and) target genes